askap-craco/craco_calib/README.md

 4. Calibrate all beams for a given SBID

-   > ./calib_sbid.sh $SCHEDULE_BLOCK_ID
+   > ./calib_sbid.sh $SCHEDULE_BLOCK_ID $RUNNAME

-  This is the main part of the calibration, it will look for all uvfits file within a given SBID, do the calibration for all scans, all beams
+  This is the main part of the calibration, it will look for all uvfits file within a given SBID, do the calibration for all scans, all beams.
+  If $RUNNAME is not specified, it will use `results` by default.
+That is the folder name where you store all the outputs.

 ### Result